tlanettepollard/Planet-Facts-Site-w-Bootstrap-and-Vanilla-JS/codenotes.md

 ### 02/14/2023
 Happy Valentine's Day!
 I just realized that I should have used Bootstrap. the functionality works, but I need to do better with the design.
 I'm going to make an new repository to start that again.

+### 02/15/2023
+Happy Wednesday!
+I have started to set up the file using Bootstrap.
+So far it is going well.